-As defined by by Polly Higgins, in a book titled Eradicating Ecocide: Laws and Governance to Prevent the Destruction of Our Planet (London: Shepheard-Walwyn, 2010).
+As defined by Polly Higgins, in a book titled Eradicating Ecocide: Laws and Governance to Prevent the Destruction of Our Planet (London: Shepheard-Walwyn, 2010).
 Ecocide refers to “the extensive damage to, destruction of or loss of ecosystem(s) of a given territory, whether by human agency or by other causes, to such an extent that peaceful enjoyment by the inhabitants of that territory has been severely diminished” (Higgins, Short & South, 2012, p.
 4).

 There are global initiatives that seek to make ecocide an international crime dating to the 1970s.
-Inclusion of ecocide into the Rome Statute1 as one of the crimes against peace was extensively discussed between 1985 and 1996.
+The inclusion of ecocide into the Rome Statute1 as one of the crimes against peace was extensively discussed between 1985 and 1996.
 However, the final version of the Statute only included ecocide as a crime in times of war.

 In April 2010, environmental activist and barrister Polly Higgins submitted a proposal to the International Law Commission of the United Nations for the amendment of the Rome Statute, advocating the recognition of mass environmental destruction and damage as an international crime and a crime of strict liability committed by legal or natural persons.

-Following the submission of the proposal, Higgins and several other lawyers created a draft Ecocide Act that outlines the guiding principles of an international law of ecocide.
+Following the submission of the proposal, Higgins and several other lawyers created a draft Ecocide Act that outlines the guiding principles of international law of ecocide.
 The draft Act urges the condemnation of ecocide and views it as a crime against humanity, nature, and future generations.

 State and corporate actors are responsible for most of the ecological social harms and injustices and they are commonly the ones who write the laws.